Welcome!

 Magazine Work

-1. Online Flyer
+1. Online Flier

 I designed this handout as a selling tool for sales representatives explaining online ads to clients.
-I wrote and designed everything except the Savings Source and laptop logos.

 2. Foxfire